 If after a bad storm, natural disaster, or any other time you might require an insurance claim, you don’t feel that you are getting the settlement you deserve from the insurance company, give our office a call so we can help you.
 At Hope Public Adjusters, our Michigan public adjusters are licensed professionals who provide a number of services for homeowners that help them file a claim for the damage to their property.
 We provide second opinions and insurance claim review services throughout the Wolverine State.
 Contact our office today at (833) – 31 – CLAIM to learn how we can help you get the settlement you deserve from the insurance company.

 How do you become a public adjuster in Michigan?

-Appraisers, consultants, and other insurance claims professionals must meet the highest standards of their profession in order to be taken seriously and to be legally allowed to practice in their state.
+Appraisers, consultants, and other insurance claim professionals must meet the highest standards of their profession in order to be taken seriously and to be legally allowed to practice in their state.

-In order to become a Michigan insurance adjuster you must file an Electronic Resident Licensing (ERL) application on the National Insurance Producer Registry (NIPR) website.
+To become a Michigan insurance adjuster, you must file an Electronic Resident Licensing (ERL) application on the National Insurance Producer Registry (NIPR) website.
 Next, you must prepare for the Michigan Adjuster License State Exam and register for it.
 The examination is rigorous.
-Candidates are advised to take practice tests and study hard because the exam is 100 questions and they must get a score of 70% to pass.
+Candidates are advised to take practice tests and study hard because the exam is 100 questions, and they must get a score of 70% to pass.
 Applicants who scored below a 70% will need to retake the exam within six months.

 Candidates for the Michigan adjuster license must be at least 18 years of age and complete a thorough background check, including providing the required documentation.